Educational and Exchange Programs

 TOMODACHI Spring Homestay Program

 This program provides Japanese junior high and high school students from the areas affected by the Great East Japan Earthquake and tsunami with a two week homestay opportunity in the United States during spring break.
-The 2013 program will take place in Virginia.
+The 2013 program took place in Virginia.

 TOMODACHI in San Diego 2013